-1. High School Graduation
+High School Graduation

 In accordance with SB1076, students may be permitted to graduate and receive a standard high school diploma upon completing graduation requirements prior to the chronological completion of the twelfth grade.
 Clark recommends that all students interested in this option meet with the certified School Counselor and/or administration to discuss the potential impact of an early high school graduation.
-Upon graduation, students are no longer eligible to participate in the dual enrollment program with IRSC, but may enroll in college courses as traditional college students.
+Upon graduation, students are no longer eligible to participate in the dual enrollment program with IRSC but may enroll in college courses as traditional college students.

-In accordance with HB 7059, a student who graduates early may continue to participate in school activities and social events and attend and participate in graduation events with the student's cohort, as if the student were still enrolled in high school.
+Per 1003.4281 F.S., a student who graduates early may continue to participate in school activities and social events and attend and participate in graduation events of the year they are graduating.
 A student who graduates early will be included in class ranking, honors, and award determinations for the student's cohort.
-A student who graduates early must comply with school rules regarding access to the school facilities and grounds during normal operating hours.
-If the student chooses to participate in the regular graduation ceremonies, he/she must notify administration in writing to be included in the graduation and attend all required practices and meet all other requirements as if he/she was still in attendance at Clark.
+A student who graduates early must comply with district school board rules and policies including access to the school facilities and grounds during normal operating hours.

+A student will be allowed to participate in the regular graduation ceremony at the end of the school year at his/her own discretion.
+If the student chooses to participate in the regular graduation ceremonies, he/she must attend all required practices and meet all other requirements as if he/she were still in attendance at the high school.